Understanding Targeted Therapy

-|Angiogenesis inhibitors||These drugs are designed to reduce the blood supply to a tumour to slow or stop it growing.
-They target various receptors or proteins linked with the growth of cancer cells and stop them from working.
-For example, bevacizumab targets vascular endothelial growth factor (VEGF), a protein that helps new blood vessels form.|
+|angiogenesis inhibitors||These drugs reduce the blood supply to a tumour to slow or stop it growing.
+They target various proteins linked with the growth of new blood vessels and stop them from working.
+An example is bevacizumab.|

-|HER2-targeted agents||HER2 is a protein that causes cancer cells to grow uncontrollably.
+|HER2-targeted agents||High levels of the protein HER2 cause cancer cells to grow uncontrollably.
 Some targeted therapy drugs destroy the HER2 positive cancer cells, or reduce their ability to divide and grow.
-Examples include trastuzumab and pertuzumab, which are used to treat HER2 positive breast cancer.|
+Examples include trastuzumab and pertuzumab.|

-|Anti-CD20 monoclonal antibodies||These drugs target a protein called CD20 found on some B-cell leukaemias and non-Hodgkin lymphomas.
+|anti-CD20 monoclonal antibodies||These drugs target a protein called CD20 found on some B-cell leukaemias and non-Hodgkin lymphomas.
 Examples include rituximab and obinutuzumab.|

 Small molecule inhibitors

 These drugs can get inside cancer cells and block certain proteins that tell cancer cells to grow.
 Types of small molecule inhibitors include:

 |TKIs||Tyrosine kinase inhibitors (TKIs) block proteins called tyrosine kinases from sending signals that tell cancer cells to grow, multiply and spread.
 Without this signal, the cancer cells may die.
 Examples include erlotinib, sunitinib, imatinib and dasatinib.|